astronomer/astronomer/README.md

-Docker Images for Astronomer Platform
+Docker Images for the Astronomer Platform
 ===

 Docker images for deploying and running the Astronomer Platform.
 The images are currently available on [DockerHub](https://hub.docker.com/u/astronomerio/).